Where to Stay in Copenhagen - A Local’s Neighborhood Guide

 It feels like more and more people are discovering Copenhagen every year.
 And they should - it’s wonderful!
 I see tourists all the time now - cycling (somewhat nervously) in the bike lanes, wandering around Tivoli amusement park, and queueing happily for pastries at the city’s wonderful bakeries.

-So, if like these other wise tourists, you’ve also decided to pay a visit to my wonderful adopted city, at some point or another the sticky question of “where to stay” is sure to be on your mind.
+So, if like these other wise tourists, you’ve decided to pay a visit to my wonderful adopted city, at some point or another the sticky question of “where to stay” is sure to be on your mind.
 And that’s what I’m here to help with!

-Whenever I go away and come home, I’m immediately reminder how easy it is to get around and how quiet the city feels.
-But there’s diversity here; from the busier and more tightly packed city center (called ‘Indre By’ in Danish) to the outer neighborhoods full of bars, restaurants and locals going about their daily lives.
+Whenever I go away and come home, I’m immediately reminded how easy it is to get around and how pleasant the city feels.
+This is true of basically every neighborhood in the general city center area, so you'll be somewhere nice and well connected no matter where you choose.
+That's not to say that everywhere is identical, however.
+The neighborhoods are fairly different from each other; from the busier and more tightly packed Indre By (the city center) to residential neighborhoods like Vesterbro and Norrebro which are full of bars, restaurants and locals going about their daily lives.

 I’ve put together this guide with the goal of introducing you to the city, explaining its layout, and recommending a selection of neighborhoods that I think make sense for all different types of travelers.